Restuta/bp-node-tool/README.md

 ## Usage
 - `yarn install` to install deps
-- `yarn start` to run it
+- `yarn build && yarn start` to run it for prod
-- `yarn run dev` to run auto-reloading nodemon server
+- `yarn run dev` to run auto-reloading nodemon server for development
 - `yarn run eslint` to run code-analysis
 - `yarn build` to build your library to "dist" directory